bpuig/laravel-subby/docs/dev/models/plan-subscription-schedule-model.md

 ### Create schedule <Badge text="updated in v6.0" type="warning"/>
 ::: danger Breaking change in v6.0
-Method `usingService` is abandoned to use a combination of fixed service and variable payment method.
+Method `usingService` is abandoned to use subscription's payment method.
 :::

 You can schedule a change in your user subscription like this: